rubenwardy/minetest_modding_book/_en/quality/unit_testing.md

 ## Mocking: Using External Functions

 Mocking is the practice of replacing functions that the thing you're testing depends on.
-This can have two purposes - firstly, the function may not be available in the test environment.
-Secondly, you may want to capture calls to the function and any passed arguments.
+This can have two purposes; one, the function may not be available in the test environment, and two, you may want to capture calls to the function and any passed arguments.

 If you follow the advice in the [Clean Architectures](clean_arch.html) chapter,